Krowsie/starter-academic/content/home/experience.md

         Key research interests:

         * Content validity, responsiveness, and cross-cultural validity of functioning & HRQOL scales
-        * Cross-sectional and longitudinal associations between symptom severity and impairment
+        * Longitudinal associations between symptom severity and impairment
         * Core outcome set development for youth depression trials (IN-ROADS initative)
         * Sustainability of the common metrics agenda
         * Engaging youth in the appraisal of measurement instruments